translationalneuromodeling/tapas/sem/README.md

 inferred from the parameters \(\theta_i\).
 In addition, the variance of the population \(\sigma^2\) is also estimated.

-Data from different subjects should be entered as different columns of the `data` structure array.
+Data from different subjects should be entered as rows in the `data` structure array.

 #### Example